US visitor visas are designed for overseas nationals to visit the United States for a period of up to 6 months.

 A visa does not guarantee entry into the United States, where US Customs and Border Protection (CBP) officials have the authority to permit or deny admission.
 However, if the visa-holder is permitted to enter the country, a CBP official will provide that individual with an admission stamp or a Form I-94 (Arrival/Departure Record), typically stamped with the amount of time required for the express purpose(s) of the visit.

-In some cases, it may be possible to request to extend your period of stay as a visitor beyond the date indicated on the stamp or Form I-94 for a maximum period of up to one year.
+In some cases, it may be possible to request to extend your period of stay as a visitor beyond the date indicated on the stamp or Form I-94 for up to an additional 6 months, provided the total stay does not exceed 1 year.
 In order to do this, you must make an application before your period of stay expires.

 The B visitor visa is required by overseas visitors who are not eligible to visit the United States by obtaining an Electronic System for Travel Authorization (ESTA) under the Visa Waiver Program (VWP).
 An ESTA will allow eligible visitors to travel to the US visa-free for a period of up to 90 days for the purposes of either business or pleasure.
 The visitor visa is therefore also for those individuals who are looking to stay for longer than 3 months.